Pricing by popular demand

 As in the UK, some of the anonymized data will be probably made available to researchers and industries in order to stimulate the project, which started in 2016 with €52M ($55M) from the NIH to build the foundational partnerships and infrastructure needed to launch the program.

 In 2016, France announced the “France Medecine Genomique 2025” program, aiming to open 12 sequencing centers and ensure 235,000 WGS a year.
 The French government is planning to inject €670M in this program, whose main aim is to use WGS as a diagnostics tool.

 Many other western countries such as Ireland and Iceland have launched their own programs.
-However, when, but when it comes to personalized medicine, take into account genetic variability between populations is a prerequisite.
-Western medicine has historically targeted western populations but, nowadays, western medicine is a worldwide practice.
+However, when it comes to personalized medicine, taking into account genetic variability between populations is a prerequisite.
+Western medicine has historically targeted western populations, but nowadays western medicine is a worldwide practice.

 Based on this observation, the non-profit consortium GenomeAsia 100K decided to generate genomic data for Asian populations.
 Supporters of the initiative include genomics companies Macrogen in Korea and MedGenome in India, as well as Illumina.
 According to the PHGFoundation, at least 50,000 DNA samples have already been collected, and initial work will focus on creating suitable reference genome sequences for key populations in Malaysia, India, Japan or Thailand.

 With the same purpose, the Qatar Genome Program aims to establish the Qatari Reference Genome Map by sequencing 3,000 whole genomes, which accounts for around 1% of the Qatari population.